-Construction managers work on green energy construction and international construction projects.
-Construction managers are often employed by larger construction firms to coordinate budgets and supervise a project to completion.
-Managers regularly collaborate with engineers, architects, and other specialists.
+Construction managers work on green energy construction or international construction projects.
+Construction managers are often employed by large construction firms to coordinate budgets and supervise projects.
+Managers regularly collaborate with engineers, architects and other specialists.

 - Median Annual Salary: $91,370